Data-Designer/UDCHealth/README.md

 ## About Our Work

-Update: 2024/10/07: We have created a repository for the paper titled *Unveiling Discrete Clues: Superior Healthcare Predictions for Rare Diseases*, which has been submitted to the *WWW 2025*.
+Update: 2025/01/22: We have created a repository for the paper titled *Unveiling Discrete Clues: Superior Healthcare Predictions for Rare Diseases*, which has been accepted by the *WWW 2025*.
 In this repository, we offer the original sample datasets, preprocessing scripts, and algorithm files to showcase the reproducibility of our work.

 ![image-20241006134559836](https://s2.loli.net/2024/10/06/3Fwd6mni7sA8ft1.png)